adworacz/zsmooth/README.md

 | mode | int[] | 0 - 5, inclusive ([1,1,1]) | The processing mode.
 0 is the strongest, 5 is the weakest.
 Can be specified as an array, with values corresponding to each plane. |
 | scalep | bool | (False) | Parameter scaling.
 If set to true, all threshold values will be automatically scaled from 8-bit range (0-255) to the corresponding range of the input clip's bit depth. |

+### InterQuartileMean
+TODO

+### TTempSmooth
+* Fixed a bug with center weighting, where center weight simply takes the last value of the processed planes instead of treating each center weight separately.

 ## Building
 All build artifacts are placed under `zig-out/lib`.